 While it is a commonly held belief that improved blood circulation from regular scalp massage will help to stop hair loss there is no evidence to support this.

-These are the only hair loss treatments that have been licensed by the British Medicines and Healthcare Products Regulatory Agency (MHRA) and approved by the American Food and Drug Administration (FDA).
-We find that when used alongside the appropriate hair growth boosters, these two treatments can provide a safe and highly effective solution for hair loss.
+These are the only hair loss treatments that are currently licensed by the UK's Medicines and Healthcare Products Regulatory Agency (MHRA) and approved by the American Food and Drug Administration (FDA).
+We find that when used alongside the appropriate hair growth supporting products, these two treatments - in tandem, or individually - can provide a safe and highly effective solution for hair loss.

 While scalp massage isn’t a solution for hair loss, regular gentle massaging of the scalp can help to reduce tension.
 For clients that are experiencing a dry itchy scalp gentle massaging with a bit of warm oil can help to relieve dryness and increase suppleness.